omonimus1/blog-jade-rubick/content/posts/2021-10-27--embedded-model/index.md

 **Merged group: let’s do DevOps!**

-You can combine departments that historical passed work between each other.
+You can combine departments that historically passed work between each other.
 The classic version of this is to combine developers and operators.
 Eliminating the departments and having them on the same team improves flow.
 This approach is like the [Single Threaded Owner model](/implementing-amazons-single-threaded-owner-model/), but less extreme.
 You're not doing it for every specialty, but one.

 This has similar tradeoffs, so read the STO model post for details.